 The most reliable testing mechanism is the collection and testing of the newborn's meconium.
-The presence of substances in the meconium has been proposed to be indicative of in utero substance exposure up to five months before birth, a longer historical measure than is possible by urinalysis.
+The presence of substances in the meconium has been proposed to be indicative of in utero substance exposure up to 5 months before birth, a longer historical measure than is possible by urinalysis.
 As most hospitals must send the meconium sample to an outside lab, which requires more time, often the child has discharged from the facility before the results are received.
 However, the hospitals will call a report to DHS upon receipt of the results.

-Of the reports of abuse and neglect that were received by DHS in state fiscal year 2014, where substance use by a delivering mother was alleged, there were 375 newborns who were substance exposed, i.e. tested positive.
-Of that number, 42 were considered to be affected by the substance use due to the fact that they were experiencing some signs of withdrawal symptoms.
-The breakdown of the type of substance for which these 375 newborns tested positive is as follows.
-Note: some newborns tested positive for more than one substance.
+Of the reports of abuse and neglect that were received by DHS in State fiscal year 2015, where substance use by a delivering mother was alleged, there were 416 newborns who were substance exposed, i.e. tested positive.
+Of that number, 59 were considered to be affected by the substance use due to the fact that they were experiencing some signs of withdrawal symptoms.
+The breakdown of the type of substance that these 416 newborns tested positive for is as follows.
+Note, some newborns test positive for more than one substance.